-Space 220 Restaurant is one of the most highly-anticipated new additions at Walt Disney World, opening in Epcot’s Mission Space pavilion.
-This post covers everything you need to know–plus new construction photos, the latest on when Space 220 will open, concept art, and answers to some frequently asked questions about this upcoming WDW table service dining option.
-(Updated October 15, 2020.)
+Space 220 Restaurant is one of the biggest new additions to Walt Disney World, opening in 2021 at Epcot’s Mission Space pavilion.
+This covers everything you need to know: when Space 220 will open, construction photos, concept art, hiring details, and info on WDW’s next table service dining.
+(Updated June 8, 2021.)

-Let’s start with the Space 220 Restaurant’s opening date, as this has become a common reader questions for the last year.
-Originally, Walt Disney World announced that Space 220 would open by the holiday season last year.
+Let’s start with the Space 220 Restaurant’s opening date, as this has become a common reader questions for the last couple of years.
+Originally, Walt Disney World announced that Space 220 would open by the holiday season two years ago.
 Once it became obvious that construction was far behind schedule, Disney quietly reworded the opening timeframe to “this winter.”
-That was all pre-closure
+That was all pre-closure.

-It’s now been almost a full year since reopening, and Walt Disney World has been pretty silent about Space 220 Restaurant during that time.
+It’s now been almost a full year since reopening, and Walt Disney World has been mostly silent about Space 220 Restaurant during that time.
 There have been a couple of teasers for what’s coming in 2021, and Space 220 has been featured, but there is no officially announced opening date or even season when this new Epcot eatery will debut.
-Delaware North and Patina Group, the parent company and operator of Space 220, have provided a more specific timeframe…
+However, Delaware North and Patina Group, the parent company and operator of Space 220, have started to prepare for the restaurant’s debut…

 While Space 220 Restaurant is not owned or operated by Walt Disney World, Patina Group is a longtime Disney partner.
 The company operates many other restaurants at Walt Disney World, including in Epcot and Disney Springs.
-Prior to Walt Disney World closing, multiple job listings were posted for “Mission Control” to the Delaware North/Patina Group website for Space 220 Restaurant.
+The latest development is that as of June 8, 2021, multiple job listings have been posted for “Mission Control” for Space 220 Restaurant.
 This follows listings earlier this winter for executive chef roles.
 These new listings include:

-We will be paying close attention to Space 220 Restaurant news & rumors until we find out something.
-We will send out an email the moment an opening date is released and Advance Dining Reservations open.
-This is going to be a hot ticket ADR, and we will notify subscribers ASAP when those reservations go live–sign up for our free email newsletter so you can receive a notification when Space 220 reservations go live!
+We will continue to pay close attention to Space 220 Restaurant news & rumors.
+It won’t be too long now before an official opening date is announced and Advance Dining Reservations are released.
+This is going to be a hot ticket ADR, and we will notify subscribers ASAP when those reservations go live–sign up for our free email newsletter so you can receive a notification when more Space 220 info is released!

-Now, for some more details about the Space 220 Restaurant employment site, job descriptions are introduced with the following on-theme pitch: “Mission Control invites you to join the crew at Space 220 for an expedition like no other.
+Now, for some more details about the Space 220 Restaurant.
+Here’s the on-theme pitch: “Mission Control invites you to join the crew at Space 220 for an expedition like no other.
 The planets have aligned for you to be a part of the latest cutting-edge and out-of-this-world restaurant.”

 “Help ensure a smooth departure as guests blast off to enter the International Space Station suspended 220 miles above the Earth’s surface and assist in delivering an unmatched intergalactic dining experience.
 With stellar views and gourmet menu offerings, Space 220 is truly ‘The Height of Dining.'”